noahs story

 Three generations of the Butler family currently work for NOAH.
 His team selected nationally recognized Life Safety and Fire Safety Standards from the RV industry as well as Energy and Construction Standards from the home building industry, to build and inspect.

-To best serve our members, we ended up with a digitized inspection system where our builders/members pledge to build to the NOAH Standard.
+To best serve our client, we ended up with a digitized inspection system where our builders/client pledge to build to the NOAH Standard.
 They download an app to a smart device and our inspectors perform a live stream inspection with video, photos, and notes.

 After adding all types and sizes of residential dwellings in 2020—including manufactured homes, residential houses on foundations, RVs, and skoolies—any house has to pass all five inspections (which are voluntary for any Builder, Manufacturer, School or DIYer).
 Once passed, the builder receives a certificate and a NOAH seal that is affixed to their home.